Five Signs It's Time to Replace Your Fan Belt

 Worried that your aging fan belt might be too hard to fix, or that if you drive it longer it might cause your car more trouble?

 And are you wondering what the difference is between a fan belt and a serpentine belt?
-Not to worry, when we say "fan belt" we mean "serpentine belt" too: the serpentine belt is the longer, post-'80s version of the fan belt, as explained below.
+Not to worry, when we say "fan belt" we mean "serpentine belt," too: the serpentine belt is the longer, post-'80s version of the fan belt, as explained below.

-Regardless of what drew you to this article, it's the right place for you to be if you're looking to learn about fan belts or serpentine belts, cause that's what we're gonna use this space to talk about!
+Regardless of what drew you to this article, it's the right place for you to be if you're looking to learn about fan belts or serpentine belts, because that's what we're gonna use this space to talk about!

-How Can I Tell if My Fan Belt is Bad?
+How Can I Tell If My Fan Belt Is Bad?

 - Steering your vehicle becomes a wrestling match.
 If steering has become a little more challenging than it used to be, it might be a sign that your fan belt is on its way out.
 As the fan belt continues to lose its grip and slip, it makes power steering increasingly difficult, as your car misses the help of the water pump, which also has responsibility for driving the power steering belt.